Tbrennan6/IcelandicNow/blog/streets.md

 A *gata* is the most common word for *road*, and can be thought of as the default term.

 ### Notable götur
 There are two notable Tryggvagata.
-The first one, in Reykjavík is home to Bæjarins Beztu Pylsur, the famous hotdog stand, and the Hafnarhús art museum, recognizable for its .
-The other, in Selfoss, runs the length of the town and is named after Tryggvi Gunnarsson, a prominent figure in the town´s early days and a member of the Icelandic parliment.
+The first one, in Reykjavík is home to Bæjarins Beztu Pylsur, the famous hotdog stand, and the Hafnarhús art museum, recognizable for its.
+The other, in Selfoss, runs the length of the town and is named after Tryggvi Gunnarsson, a prominent figure in the town's early days and a member of the Icelandic parliment.

-Lækjargata is

-Hverfisgata is

 ## Stræti
-A *Stræti* is typically a paved road in an urban area, typically wider than your average *gata*.
-The main difference between a *gata* and a *stræti* was that back in the day, a *stræti* would have been paved, while a *gata* would not have been.
-Stræti are almost always in cities.
+A *Stræti* translates best as *street.* They are typically located in urban areas and are usually wider than an average *gata*.
+Back in the day, a *stræti* would have been paved, while a *gata* would not have been.

 ### Notable stræti

-Austurstræti is another popular road in Reykjavík.
+Austurstræti is a popular road in Reykjavík.

 Regnbogstræti is a name that is sometimes used to refer to the rainbow painted section of skólavörðustígur and other rainbow roads across the country.
 It is also the name of a Bubbi Morthens album and tha album's titular song.